Home » Hair Loss Treatments » Laser Comb

 Unlike laser hair treatments available in Men and Women’s Salons for literally thousands more, this is a hand held device available at a one-time expense that will last you years.
 It emits a gentle red light onto your scalp, stimulating new hair growth.
 It was developed in Sydney Australia and highlighted by TIME Magazine as one of the “Inventions of the Year”, and it is manufactured in the USA with patents pending in 104 countries.
 At this time the Laser Comb is the first and only medical device clinically proven to treat male pattern baldness.
 It can be used alone or in conjunction with other hair loss treatments.

-This product is for men who are experiencing diffusely thinning hair, development of a bald spot, or hair that has become unmanageable or unhealthy.
+This product is for men and women who are experiencing diffusely thinning hair, development of a bald spot (men only), or hair that has become unmanageable or unhealthy.
 Within the first 5 to 10 weeks, you should notice improvements in your hair.
 These improvements should include a shinier and thicker appearance.
 Over the next few months, you may notice your hair gradually looking fuller, stronger and denser.
 This product is ideal for use with any proven treatment regimen including Propecia, Rogaine, Tricomin, Topical Spironolactone, or Revivogen.

 The HairMax LaserComb is an “Anagen Inductor”.
 This means it causes hairs to transfer into their growth cycle, much like Tricomin and Rogaine Foam do.
 It does this by utilizing something called Photo-BioStimulation, which increases vascular circulation and ATP production.